fastats/learning/performance/2017_06_performance_basics/readme.md

 As you can see, there's 3 nested for-loops iterating over the length of the matrix, making this algorithm cubic (ie, scales as `n^3`).

-Repeating this code 5 times, we get roughly similar results each time:
+Repeating this program 5 times, we get roughly similar results each time:

 <img src="images/mmm_naive.png" height="400" width="800">